 Young Lives is a longitudinal child poverty study in Ethiopia, the state of Andhra Pradesh (AP) in India, Peru and Vietnam.
 Although these countries experience distinct political and economic circumstances, they reflect many wider trends in low- and middle-income countries.
-This paper focuses on 8 key messages from Young Lives research that are most relevant to the Global Thematic Consultation, drawing on findings from both quantitative and qualitative data.
-In the space available, the paper is inevitably highly selective in the topics covered and data reported, and more detail can be found at www.younglives.org.uk, including an extensive resource of publications.
+This paper focuses on 8 key messages from Young Lives research.
+It draws on findings from both quantitative and qualitative data, and includes short profiles of 8 of the Young Lives children to illustrate the impact of inequality in their daily lives (see van der Gaag, Knowles and Pells 2012).
+In the space available, the paper is inevitably highly selective in the topics covered and data reported, and more detail can be found on the Young Lives website (www.younglives.org.uk), including an extensive resource of publications.